VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/monitoring.md

 `path_to_file`
             </td>
             <td>
-Path to a file, which contains token, that is passed in the standard format with header: `Authorization: bearer {token}`.
-Available since [v1.15.9](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1159)
+Path to a file, which contains token, that is passed in the standard format with header: `Authorization: bearer {token}`{{% available_from "v1.15.9" anomaly %}}.
             </td>
         </tr>
         <tr>